-Chicago, Client Results, Complex / Catastrophic, Firm News, General Negligence, Health Care, Notable Cases
+Chicago, Client Outcomes, Complex / Catastrophic, Firm News, General Negligence, Health Care, Notable Cases

 Johnson and Johnson Obtain Defense Verdict for Hospital in HIV Transplant Case – Plaintiff Sought $45 Million